Shashankkkkkkk/buythething-ecommerce-website/README.md

 # Buythething eCommerce Website
 📧

-Bythething is a fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, and JavaScript.
+Buythething is a fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, and JavaScript.

 # Demo